ch604/crisco/README.md

 ## HOW DO I TYPE ON THIS THING?

-The default keymap is identical to the [original butterstick keymap](https://qmk.fm/keyboards/butterstick/).
+The default keymap is more or less identical to the [original butterstick keymap](https://qmk.fm/keyboards/butterstick/).
+The keymap doesnt indicate, but backspace is "vbnm" chorded.
+I reccomend checking out the keymap file, though its keynames are inherited from steno machines: https://github.com/ch604/crisco/blob/main/firmware/keymaps/default/keymap.c